SeisComP/main/apps/tools/scardac/descriptions/scardac.rst

 * ``Scan window`` -- time window limiting the synchronization of the archive with the database configured via :confval:`filter.time.start` and :confval:`filter.time.end` respectively :option:`--start` and :option:`--end`.
+  The restriction is enforced symmetrically on chunks, on individual segments and on existing database segments:

+  - chunks lying entirely outside the scan window are skipped,
+  - for chunks that straddle a scan-window boundary, only the segments inside the window are considered,
+  - existing `DataSegments` outside the scan window are left untouched in the database.

   The scan window is useful to

   - reduce the scan time of larger archives.
 Depending on the size and storage